Pakistan Super League: Expansion

+Five to Six teams (2018)

 The league expanded to six franchises with the inclusion of Multan Sultans for the 2018 season.
 The PCB had shortlisted Faisalabad, FATA, Hyderabad, Dera Murad Jamali and Multan as candidate cities, with several political and regional stakeholders expressing interest in securing representation for their areas.
 Multan Sultans was announced as the new franchise on 1 June 2017, purchased by Schön Properties for US$5.2 million per year.
 On 10 November 2018, the PCB terminated the franchise agreement with Schön Properties, after which new owners took control and retained the Multan Sultans name.

-Ahead of the 2026 season, the Pakistan Cricket Board (PCB) confirmed the league would expand from six to eight teams.
-Six candidate cities are shortlisted for the new franchises: Hyderabad, Sialkot, Muzaffarabad, Faisalabad, Gilgit and Rawalpindi.
+Six to Eight teams (2026)

+Following the expiration of the franchise's operating agreement, the Pakistan Cricket Board auctioned the Multan Sultans franchise, which was purchased by Walee Technologies on 9 February 2026 for a bid of PKR 2.45 billion, making it the most expensive franchise sale in PSL history.
+After they acquisition the owners decided to relocate the franchise to Rawalpindi and rebranded it as Rawalpindiz.

+PCB held an auction to sale rights of two more teams and added Sialkot Stallionz and Hyderabad Kingsmen as seventh and eighth team.
+Later the owners of Sialkot Stallionz sold the franchise to CD Ventures before the start of 2026 season who decided to bring back Multan Sultans as team identity and relocated the franchise from Sialkot to Multan.